xabbu42/Master/arbeit.md

 \UIC{$Γ ⊃ Δ, □□A$}
 \DP

-By inversion of $(⊃ □)$ and contraction we get a proof for the conclusion of that rule from a proof of the premise.
+This rule is admissible by lemma \ref{drop}.
 \End{proof}

 \Begin{lcorollary}
-The forgetful projection of a G3lp proof has the same prehistoric relations as the original G3lp proof.
+The forgetful projection of a G3lp proof has the same prehistoric relations as the original G3lp proof. ^[TODO formulate oneway only or actually proof that]
 \End{lcorollary}

 \Begin{proof}
+As we replace $(⊃ :)$ rules directly with $(⊃ □)$ rules, the two
-All contractions are on already related subformulas and $□$ symbols.
-The newly introduced $(□Cut)$ is used on related $□$ symbols. ^[TODO]
+global definitions of prehistoric relations match.
+Moreover, all contractions are on already related subformulas and $□$ symbols.
+The newly introduced $(□Cut)$ is also used on related $□$ symbols and subformulas.
+So by corollaries \ref{contrprehist} and
+\ref{dropprehist} as well as definition \ref{boxcutcorr}, no new prehistoric relations are introduced in the forgetful projection.
 \End{proof}

 Literature